EVERYONE STARTS AS AN OUTSIDER.

 After making a handful of t-shirts in their garage for themselves and their friends, Justin & Don set out to build a brand that stood for doing more with less.
 No money?
 No knowledge?
 No network?
 No excuses.
 If you make something interesting, then people will eventually open their doors to you (but sometimes it can take longer than you expect).

-In a short time from 2003 to 2005, Justin & Don travelled across Canada and managed to get their collection of home-made t-shirts sold at 75 of the country's top retailers.
+Between 2003 and 2005, Justin & Don travelled across Canada and managed to get their collection of home-made t-shirts sold at 75 of the country's top retailers.
 With the money they made, they then invested in doing international trade fairs and, by 2007, DOMREBEL was sold at 200 retailers in 20 countries.
 They were also asked to make special outfits for clients like U2, Guns N Roses, Rihanna, Jamie Foxx, Cirque du Soleil, Tiesto, Chris Brown and many more.

 Today, the brand is sold at almost 500 luxury retail locations in 35 countries.
 The brand is still self-financed and owned by its original two founders.
 And after 15 years of making t-shirts, the brand embarks on an exciting new chapter in art, media, entertainment and fashion, hoping to have a positive impact by bringing excitement and energy into people's daily lives.